 Step 3: Develop a Criteria for your Next Role or Career Move

 In this step you need to develop a criteria for your next career move.
 The most difficult, and potentially immobilising, part of developing a career plan is finding out what jobs are likely to suit you best.
 This is why I recommend you focus on developing a criteria for your next career move.
-We work on Step 2 and 3 in our popular Career Consultations, which are available as face to face sessions with Marina here in Melbourne.
+Read more in this article – 5 Must Have Criteria for Your Next Career Move.

 Step 4: Take Action & Implement Your Career Plan